How to Vent a Basement Bathroom

 The bathroom is the wettest room in the house.
 With steamy showers, running sinks, and toilets, moisture in the bathroom air can quickly add up.
-This creates the ideal environment for mold, mildew, and other side effects of improper ventilation.
+This creates the ideal environment for mold, mildew, and other side effects of improper basement bathroom ventilation and basement bathroom mold prevention.

 Having a bathroom in the basement can be a great idea.
 Especially if you’ve transformed your basement into a living area or family hangout zone.
 But proper venting is a must.